Life Threatenting Conditions

 Parents/guardians of students with life-threatening conditions must inform the school and work with the school nurse and the student’s health care provider to create a health care plan.
 Planning ahead helps schools to be equipped and prepared to care for students in emergency health situations.

-- report the life-threatening condition on the nurse alert form
+report the life-threatening condition on the Health History form

-- complete the health care plan that is specific to the student’s illness, if applicable
+review and sign off the health care plan that is specific to the student’s illness

 All student health forms are available in the school office.
 Required documentation must be completed before the child attends school.